Ginsburg’s death jolts chaotic presidential race as both sides prepare for Supreme Court battle

 Some in Trump’s political orbit were notably enthusiastic about the potential impact of Ginsburg’s death on the contours of the campaign.
 One former White House official, reflecting an emerging consensus in Trump world, said, “This is certainly a catalyzing event that needed to happen in this moment.”

 This official, who spoke on the condition of anonymity to candidly discuss the politics of the moment so soon after Ginsburg’s passing, added, “This is an animating issue for the entire right.
 It unifies everybody from Mitt Romney to the most hardcore MAGA Trump person out there at a time when Trump needed that.
-It will give something to fight for over the next 45 days or so that could potentially remind people, ‘Okay, this is why I voted for Trump, and this is why even if he makes me crazy sometimes I’ve got to stick with him.’ ”
+It will give something to fight for over the next 45 days or so that could potentially remind people, ‘Okay, this is why I voted for Trump, and this is why even if he makes me crazy sometimes, I’ve got to stick with him.’ ”

-For Trump — whom polls show has been trailing Biden nationally and in many battleground states for months now, in part because of overwhelming disapproval of his management of the pandemic — the Supreme Court vacancy offers the opportunity to reframe the race away from the coronavirus.
+For Trump — who polls show has been trailing Biden nationally and in many battleground states for months now, in part because of overwhelming disapproval of his management of the pandemic — the Supreme Court vacancy offers the opportunity to reframe the race away from the coronavirus.

 “It helps Trump and it helps Republican Senate candidates,” said Dan Eberhart, a Republican donor and fundraiser.
 “We are not running solely on the covid response and the economy anymore.
 This resets the race.”